 Advanced Placement (AP) scores?

-AP scores of 4 and higher are evaluated for up to three transfer credits toward liberal arts requirements and toward the studio requirement.
+AP scores of 4 and higher are evaluated for up to four transfer credits toward applicable liberal arts or studio art coursework.

 I took English courses at an institution outside of the United States.
 Why